 Iago spends all of his time plotting against Othello and Desdemona, eventually convincing Othello that his wife has been cheating, despite the fact that Desdemona has been completely faithful.
 Iago's capacity for cruelty seems limitless, and no motivation he gives for his actions seems enough to explain the incredible destruction he wreaks on the lives of the people he knows best.

 He does it with a sense of craftsmanship, appreciating the elegance or cleverness of a particular step in his scheme as much as its final result: incredible suffering for the people he has chosen.
-Ever notice how he stops every time he does something cleverly evil, to muse on it and tell us how awesome he is?
-Exactly.
+Ever notice how he stops every time he does something cleverly evil to muse on it and tell us how awesome he is?
+Check it out:

 We tend to think of evil people as being brutal and insensitive, or at least disconnected from the people they hurt.
 Iago, however, is able to hurt Othello so much because he understands him so well.
 He even grows closer to Othello as his plot progresses.
 Iago manipulates him so expertly that at times it seems he is actually inside Othello's head.